 When a new drug receives FDA approval, speed to market is critical.
 Every day of delay can mean millions in lost revenue and, more importantly, patients waiting for treatment.
 Enterprise generative AI compresses launch communication timelines from months to days.

-McKinsey reports that AI can enable 40% faster regulatory submissions and a 50% improvement in cost efficiency across regulatory organizations.
+McKinsey reports that AI can enable 40% faster regulatory submissions and a 50% improvement in cost efficiency across regulatory organizations1.
 The moment approval arrives, AI systems can generate comprehensive launch materials including press releases, physician communications, patient education resources, and sales training content.

 All materials maintain consistency while targeting specific stakeholder needs.
 This application of AI marketing campaigns ensures no critical audience is overlooked during the crucial launch window.